 When to Visit the James Joyce Tower

 The best day to visit is the Dublin holiday known as Bloomsday after the main character in Ulysses.
-Every June 16th, Joyceans step out lively from here - as did Leopold Bloom on this day in 1904, the date is now known as Bloomsday, and every year all things Joyce are celebrated on that day.
+Every June 16th, Joyceans gather here to start the day as did Leopold Bloom on this day in 1904.
+The date is now the day every year that all things Joyce are celebrated throughout the city.

 However, since the Martello Tower, situated splendidly on a headland at Sandycove, does not only have a purely literary connection to the author of "Ulysses", you may come on other days as well.